ethanjli/linear-position-control/hosts/pipettor/README.md

 ## Dependencies

 All scripts are tested only on Python 3.
-To run any these scripts, the `pyserial` module must be installed.
+To run any of these scripts, the `pyserial` module must be installed.

 ## Modules and Scripts